Name: Joey Velberg

 And I was right.
 For the first time in my young life, I can now say that I am happy.
 I am free.

-Recently, I made the decision to continue my life coaching practice as a digital nomad.
-I realized that if I wanted to help people like me, it would not make sense to limit myself to a specific geographical location.
-My knowledge is available to anyone, hence online activities only.
+Recently, I made the decision to continue my journey as a digital nomad.
+I realized that if I wanted to support all kinds of people with life questions, it would not make sense to limit myself to a specific geographical location.
+Now, my knowledge is available to anyone.

 On a personal level, this life suits me as well.
 I enjoy living the nomadic lifestyle: not knowing where I will be tomorrow, or next week, or next month.
 Living on the go makes for some steep learning curves too.
 And I simply love living light.